Carp Feeding Times, Triggers & Habits

 So how do we do that?
 We learn the little things first.
 Than we apply them.When is the best carp feeding times?

-What’re the best methods to execute?
+and what’re the best methods to execute?

 And most importantly…